Tim Canterbury: Relationship with Dawn Tinsley

 Apart from being her colleague and close friend, Tim harbours strong feelings for Dawn.
 Their relationship is very flirtatious at times.
 However, Dawn's engagement to Lee prevents them from becoming more than friends for quite some time.
 Their friendship seems to suffer after the episode Training Day, in which Dawn and Lee are having problems.
 Tim consoles her throughout the episode, but mistakenly comes to the conclusion that Lee and Dawn have split.
 He then asks Dawn out on a date in front of everyone, where she tells him that she and Lee are still together.
 Humiliated, Tim insists he was just asking her out as a friend.

 During the second series, Dawn and Tim remain friends, but do not seem to be as close anymore.
 Tim starts to take his job more seriously after being promoted and becomes somewhat distant toward Dawn at first.
-Tim also begins to date Rachel, one of the former Swindon employees, and Dawn grows jealous (along with Gareth, who claims he had feelings for Rachel before Tim and does not understand why she wants to go out with someone who "looks like a Fisher Price Man").
+Tim also begins to date Rachel, one of the former Swindon employees, and Dawn grows jealous, along with Gareth, who claims he had feelings for Rachel before Tim and does not understand why she wants to go out with someone who "looks like a Fisher Price Man".

 In the fifth episode of the second series, Dawn is selling kisses for Red Nose Day.
 After Tim makes a contribution, they share a kiss.
 Tim is then driven to choose between Rachel and Dawn, unaware of Dawn and Lee's plans to move to the United States.
 In the next episode he makes his decision, breaking up with Rachel.

 Tim soon discovers that Dawn is leaving for Florida with Lee.
 Initially Tim seems reluctant to say anything, but changes his mind during an interview with the camera crew and runs to tell Dawn how he feels.
 Their conversation is kept private as Tim takes off his microphone, but he emerges downbeat and admits Dawn said no. The second series ends with both Dawn and Tim depressed.

 Three years pass, with Tim remaining complacent in his job at Wernham Hogg and Dawn living unhappily with Lee in Florida.
 Dawn and Lee are flown back for the reunion, and she resumes her friendship with Tim briefly.
-When Dawn receives a Christmas present from Tim encouraging her to hold on to her dream of becoming an illustrator, she returns to the Christmas party without Lee, where she and Tim kiss and finally become a couple.
+When Dawn receives a Secret Santa Christmas present, she opens it in the taxi on the way home whereupon, thanks to an illustration of him on Wernham Hogg headed paper she drew earlier, she discovers it is from Tim, encouraging her to hold on to her dream of becoming an illustrator, with a note saying "NEVER GIVE UP".
+She returns to the Christmas party without Lee, where she and Tim kiss and finally become a couple.